Oxke/ulauncher-ytwl/README.md

 ## Setup
 - Get an API key from the [Google Cloud Console](https://console.cloud.google.com/apis/credentials)
 - Activate the YouTube Data API v3
-- Add the key in the settings of the extension
 - _(systemd)_ run the following command:
     ```bash
     bash ~/.local/share/ulauncher/extensions/com.github.oxke.ulauncher-ytwl/setup
     ```
+- Add the Youtube Data API key in the settings of the extension

 ## Instructions (keys can be modified)
 - `y s {search}` to search for YouTube videos or channels